minhaz-nuzhat/ExperimentationPreviewDocs/how-to-setup-experimentation.md

 ### Understanding your experimentation results
 Your experiment is only as good as the data your App Insights resource has collected.
 Once there is enough traffic to your application and subsequently more data from user interactions with events you have set up under the metrics mapping, you must determine which variant you intend to use as the control (baseline variant) and which one you intend to see changes in (comparison variant).
-**Desired Outcome:** The desired outcome refers to the specific result or effect we hope to achieve through an experiment or intervention.
+<br/>**Desired Outcome:** The desired outcome refers to the specific result or effect we hope to achieve through an experiment or intervention.
 It represents success according to our goals.
-**Undesired Outcome:** An undesired outcome is the opposite of what we want to achieve.
+<br/>**Undesired Outcome:** An undesired outcome is the opposite of what we want to achieve.
 It represents failure or an unexpected result.
-**Inconclusive:** An inconclusive result occurs when the data collected from an experiment does not provide clear evidence for either the desired or undesired outcome.
+<br/>**Inconclusive:** An inconclusive result occurs when the data collected from an experiment does not provide clear evidence for either the desired or undesired outcome.

 It means that we can not confidently conclude whether the intervention had a significant impact.
 Inconclusive results might arise due to insufficient sample size, noisy data, or other factors.